jayprock/angular-spring-boot-starter/README.md

 	// in backend
     mvn spring-boot:run

-This is the most complete way to run the application.
-You won't even need node or npm installed (initially) to run the application this way.
-However, this is the slowest and least friendly to ongoing development.
+This is the simplest but slowest way to run the application.
+You won't even need node or npm installed (initially) to run the application this way because as part of the build process npm and node are installed.

 Option 2: